 - Independent: This explanation is mostly guesswork, but there’s also a good amount of logic we can put behind this decision as well.

 - Interactive: This is the last potential answer we can think of.
 As iPhones are indeed very interactive, and were very interactive at their time of release (as compared to other phones), this answer seems very logical as well.

 You can decide which answer you feel is correct.
-We can also speculate that there is absolutely no meaning of the “i” and it was just something crazy that Apple decided to do.
+However, we can also speculate that there is absolutely no meaning of the “i,” and it was just something that Apple decided to do.
 Whatever the case may be, and whatever the meaning may be, we will never truly know (or so it seems).

 What do you think the ‘i” in iPhone means?
-Do you have an idea or have a reason to believe it’s a certain different word?
-Let us know in the comments below!
+Do you have an idea or reason to believe it’s a certain different word?
+Let us know in the comments below.
 If your suggestion is good enough, we’ll move it into the article itself.